The startup world is open to anybody, and it seems like everybody comes through it at some time or another.

 Here are some telltale signs of a Pretendpreneur

 –They are more worried about job titles and credit for the work.

 –They don’t seem too focused on the customer and what it will take to make them happy with the product, as that’s a detail to be figured out later.

 –They focus on the superficialities of the business and not the core functions of building the product and selling it.

 –They look for ways around the hard work rather than working their way through it.

-— Problems are the fault of everyone else and there’s nothing that can be done about it.
+— Problems are everyone else’s fault, and nothing can be done about it.

-–They think funding will solve all problems and life will be easier after the raise.
+–They think funding will solve all problems and make life easier after the raise.

 Everyone dreams of a successful startup and fundraise, but it takes more than a dream to be successful.